BallSortPuzzleOnline/Ball-Sort-Puzzle2/README.md

 ### Is there a time limit?
 No, you can solve each puzzle at your own pace.

+### How is Ball Sort Puzzle 2 different from the original?
+Ball Sort Puzzle 2 features enhanced gameplay mechanics, new level designs, and more challenging puzzle configurations while maintaining the core sorting mechanics that players love.
+It offers a fresh experience for both new and returning players.

+### Are the puzzles more challenging in this version?
+Yes, Ball Sort Puzzle 2 introduces more sophisticated puzzle designs and complex color arrangements.
+However, the difficulty progression is carefully balanced to ensure an enjoyable experience for all skill levels.

+### What new features are included in Ball Sort Puzzle 2?
+This version includes enhanced visual feedback, refined game mechanics, and new strategic challenges.
+Players will discover fresh puzzle configurations while enjoying improved gameplay tools and assistance features.

+### Can I play Ball Sort Puzzle 2 if I haven't played the original?
+Absolutely!
+While Ball Sort Puzzle 2 builds on the original's success, it's designed to be accessible to new players.
+The game includes clear tutorials and a gradual difficulty progression to help players learn the mechanics.

+### What makes Ball Sort Puzzle 2 engaging?
+Ball Sort Puzzle 2 combines familiar sorting mechanics with fresh challenges and improved features.
+The game maintains its addictive nature through carefully designed levels that offer both immediate satisfaction and long-term challenge.

+### How does the difficulty progression work?
+The game features a carefully crafted difficulty curve that introduces new challenges gradually.
+As players advance, they'll encounter more complex color combinations and tube arrangements, ensuring a consistently engaging experience.

+### What strategies work best in Ball Sort Puzzle 2?
+Success in Ball Sort Puzzle 2 requires a combination of careful planning and strategic thinking.
+Focus on creating clear paths for color sorting, use empty tubes wisely, and don't hesitate to use the enhanced undo feature to experiment with different approaches.

+### Is there a limit to how many times I can use the undo feature?
+No, Ball Sort Puzzle 2 offers unlimited use of the undo feature, allowing players to freely experiment with different strategies and learn from their mistakes.
+This feature is especially helpful when tackling more complex levels that require multiple attempts to solve.

+### Does Ball Sort Puzzle 2 save my progress automatically?
+Yes, Ball Sort Puzzle 2 automatically saves your progress after completing each level.
+You can safely close the game and return later to continue from where you left off.
+The game also tracks your achievements and completed levels to show your overall progression.

+### Are there any special techniques for solving difficult levels?
+For challenging levels, try these advanced techniques:
+- Identify color groups that are already partially sorted and prioritize completing these
+- Maintain at least one empty tube as a temporary workspace
+- Look for opportunities to create 'chains' where moving one ball creates a sequence of possible moves
+- Remember that sometimes the solution requires temporarily breaking up seemingly correct color groupings

 ## 🔧 Technical Requirements